-- Did your students meet the ILO standards or benchmarks? - What did you learn about your students' learning relative to your department's PLOs?
+- If your department participated in ILO assessment, did your students meet the ILO standards or benchmarks? - What did you learn about your students' learning relative to your department's PLOs?
 Did your students meet the standards or benchmarks you established (if appropriate)? - How did your assessment of student learning relative to ILOs and PLOs help you address your department's Key Questions? - What changes have you made and/or do you plan to make to improve student learning?